Mesa Amphitheatre

 Mesa Amphitheatre is an outdoor concert venue with lawn seating located in Mesa, Arizona.
 It opened in 1979 and has a maximum capacity of 4,950 people.

 The amphitheatre has kept its original design since opening and has become a popular destination for small and big acts alike.

-Located in central Mesa, it has a tiered lawn large enough to attract popular events, yet intimate enough for everyone to have a good view of the stage.
+Located in central Mesa, the venue has a tiered lawn with no fixed seating, allowing views of the stage from multiple levels.